Janette K. Hopper is an active painter,

 galleries nationally and internationally in Germany, France, The

-Netherlands, Canada, Bulgaria, Italy, Denmark and the United States.
+Netherlands, Canada, Bulgaria, Italy, New Zealand and Denmark.

 As a recipient of two prestigious Fulbright